Since I started travelling full time I've had several friends and acquaintances message me to ask about my journey.

-Another thing I am happy to spend money on is a co-working space, so that I can have a place away from home to work, and make new friends.
+Another thing I am happy to spend money on is a co-working space, so that I can have a place away from home to work and meet new people.

-This is just my personal preference, and I am not usually spending any more money on rent than I would have done back home in Nottingham as a rule.
-Certain places, like Vancouver, mean breaking this rule, but that's OK too.
+This is just my personal preference, and I am not usually spending any more money on rent than I would have done back home.
+Certain locations mean breaking this rule, but that's OK too.

 How do you fit your life into a suitcase?

-This bit was the easiest of all - it was theraputic getting rid of things.
-I even managed to raise over £500 for Oxfam by donating my clothes.
+This bit was the easiest of all, it was therapeutic getting rid of all of my possessions.
+I managed to raise over £600 for Oxfam by donating my clothes.
 Who needs that many clothes?
 What was I thinking?

 Don't get me wrong I still love shopping, and I still go shopping.
 But the excess of it when I lived in one location was clearly just something I did to fill a gap, to fill some time.

-I travel with one cabin baggage sized suitcase and one backpack.
+I started to travel with one cabin baggage sized suitcase and one backpack.
 That's it.
 Then when I added colder locations to my list I introduced a small check-in suitcase.

 Sometimes it can be frustrating when you really need something specific and you are in a country where you can't get it, but that is pretty rare.

-Simplifying my life into a suitcase has free'd up more time for me personally than I thought possible, and weirdly, despite having less outfits and cosmetics, I feel more comfortable in my own skin than I did before.
+Simplifying life into a suitcase has free'd up more time than I thought possible, and weirdly, despite having less outfits and cosmetics, I feel more comfortable in my own skin than I did before.